Logo

 You CAN hand write notes/flow arguments for your speeches.

-You CANNOT get debating help from coach(es) or parent(s) during prep time.
+You CANNOT get argument help from coach(es) or parent(s) at any point during prep time.

 NOTE YOU CANNOT USE typed items during the debate except for ADA reasons.